m4xshen/m4xshen/README.md

 <h2 align="center">👨‍💻 About Me</h2>
 <p align="center">
   <samp>
   Hi, I'm Max Shen, an open source developer and a generative artist.
 I am passionate about solving problems by making <a href="https://m4xshen.me/projects/">projects</a> about Neovim and Web.
-I also create <a href="https://www.instagram.com/m4xshen.art/">3D generative arts</a>.<br><br>
+I also create <a href="https://www.instagram.com/m4xshen.art/">3D generative arts</a> with glsl and three.js.<br><br>
   </samp>
 </p>